About the LOUIE Awards

 Officially known as the International Greeting Card Awards Competition, the LOUIEs are named after Louis Prang, the German-born Boston lithographer credited with the birth of the U.S. Christmas card in the 1870s.

-Submissions are blind-judged by a panel of industry experts over a two-day period in late January/early February, during the New York International Gift Fair®, on the criteria of originality, impact, design excellence, sendability and value.
+Submissions are blind-judged by a panel of industry experts over a two-day period in late January/early February, during the NY Now®, on the criteria of originality, impact, design excellence, sendability, and value.

 Finalists in each category are announced in March, with winners revealed at the annual LOUIE Awards gala, held every May in New York City during the National Stationery Show®.
 The ceremony culminates with two Cards of the Year – the most outstanding cards among all category winners in each of the two pricing classifications, as chosen by a blue-ribbon panel.

 to learn more about the 26th LOUIE Awards.